 This is another application builder.
 Colleges want to see that you’re invested in the world outside of school; it’s not enough to just be a straight-A student.
 Try to find interesting projects near you and find out how to get involved!
 Volunteer work may sound boring, but I promise that you’ll have a great time working in your community.
 You may even discover a new interest.

-Even though you’ve probably already done many of the above items, you should continue them!
-College applications are stressful, but do not stop everything that you are doing to just focus on college apps.
-You need to show that you are a real person with real interests.
+Even though you’ve probably done many of the above items already, you should continue them!
+College applications are stressful, but you shouldn't stop everything you're doing just to focus on college apps.
+You need to show that you're a real person with real, long-lasting interests.
+Senior year is going to be busy.
+Take advantage of the time you have now to get ahead so the year is less stressful with all your homework, extracurriculars, and college applications.

 Find a college counselor